gbs4ever/gbs4ever.github.io/_posts/2019-10-18-junior_developer.markdown

 5. What areas can your skills use improvement.
 6. Dont just copy and paste code , know what your code should be doing.
 7. Find a friend/mentor to help you grow.
-8. If a senior Dev is telling you something that you know your right, dont be push-over stay firm but  be respectful there is a chance you might only **think your right but are wrong**.
+8. If a senior Dev is telling you something that you know your right, don't be push-over stay firm but  be respectful there is a chance you might only **think your right but are very wrong**.
+9. Read Docs not just Stack overflow, you will learn alot more that way.
-9. Don’t let anyone ever make you feel your  worth less because you don’t know XYZ
+10. Don’t let anyone ever make you feel your  worth less because you don’t know XYZ